article · Certification difficulty & pass rates

 Use role evidence instead of pass-rate folklore

 Cloud Support Associate is the practical entry-adjacent bridge.
-RoleMath maps it to Computer User Support Specialists, where O*NET task context includes overseeing computer systems, setting up equipment, reading technical manuals, conducting diagnostics, answering user questions, installing or repairing equipment, and maintaining support records.
+RoleMath maps it to Computer User Support Specialists, where O*NET task context includes overseeing computer systems, setting up equipment, reading technical manuals, conducting diagnostics, answering user questions, installing or repairing equipment, entering commands, and maintaining support records.

 Those role tasks create the real readiness checklist.
 If you cannot explain a network path, diagnose a cloud service issue, secure an identity path, understand monitoring output, document a change, and roll back a bad deployment, a pass-rate number would not solve the gap.